 You should investigate all the possible career paths you are considering.
-Take advantage of the resources on Unifrog, such as the Careers libraries to explore areas and gather valuable information, opening up your horizons to consider new paths.
+Take advantage of resources available to you and gather valuable information, opening up your horizons to consider new paths.

 2. Will choosing this subject limit my choice of career?